linkstereo/TGA_Evaluation/README.md

     - etc.
 - DOCKER
   - The file docker-compose was created carefully in order to avoid timeout errors when spring boot tries to start up and Elasticsearch is still loading
+- POSTMAN
+  - You can find in the root of the project a postman collection file (ElasticSearchAPI.postman_collection.json) for all API Rest Services